vchan023/machineLearning/README.md

 # machineLearning
-my wrist hurt, this should fix that clustering of reddit comments
+My wrist hurt, this should fix that.
+Clustering of reddit comments